BramGruneir/survival/README.md

-# survival
+# Survival

-A tool to show survial scenarios for CockroachDB
+A tool to show survival scenarios for CockroachDB